-Wolters Kluwer is a global provider of information, software solutions and services for professionals: in the healthcare, tax, finance, audit, risk, compliance, and regulatory sectors.
+Wolters Kluwer is a global provider of information, software solutions, and services for professionals in the healthcare, tax, finance, audit, risk, compliance, and regulatory sectors.
 They serve customers in over 180 countries, maintain operations in over 40 countries, and employ approximately 19,200 people worldwide.
-The company transformed from being a specialized publisher, to a digital information company and now moving quickly towards expert (software) solutions – basically embedding the deep domain expertise into the customers’ workflows.
+The company transformed from being a specialized publisher to a digital information company and now moving quickly towards expert (software) solutions – basically embedding deep domain expertise into the customers’ workflows.

 Today we are going to talk to Atul Dubey, Chief Strategy Officer at Wolters Kluwer, about innovation.
 He has a broad set of responsibilities collectively focused on the company’s growth agenda, including the stewardship of the company’s Global Innovation Awards process.
 This is a company-wide competition encouraging the development and implementation of innovative solutions.
 75% of the suggested ideas are implemented and adopted across Wolters Kluwer.
 And the work shows, Wolters Kluwer regularly wins awards for its innovation performance.